Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 A quick note on seasonality

 Yes, season matters.
-A HOTBIN can compost year-round with sustained feeding, but in colder months it may take more attention to maintain performance, especially if the outside temperature drops below freezing, bin is underfed, too wet, or lacking airflow.
+Unlike many other composting solutions HOTBIN can compost year-round with sustained feeding, but in colder months it may take more attention to maintain performance, especially if the outside temperature drops below freezing, bin is underfed, too wet, or lacking airflow.

 Why temperature matters (and why fluctuations don’t mean its not working)